elupus/esphome-nibe/README.md

 # ESPHome components for Nibe heat pumps

-A ESPHome components that wraps the Arduino based udp gateway `NibeGW` up for use with ESPHome configuration.
+An ESPHome component that wraps the Arduino based udp gateway `NibeGW` up, for use with ESPHome configuration.

 ## Background